The Perfect 4 to 5 Days in Amsterdam Itinerary

 Keukenhof Park

-Also known as the Garden of Europe, Keukenhof Park is a world-famous flower garden located in Lisse, Netherlands, about 40 minutes outside of Amsterdam.
+Also known as the Garden of Europe, Keukenhof Park is a world-famous flower garden located in Lisse, about 40 minutes outside of Amsterdam.
 The park is home to over 7 million tulips, daffodils, and other flowers, making it one of the largest flower gardens in the world.

-During a visit, you can wander through the colorful gardens, admire the floral displays, and learn about the history and cultivation of Dutch tulips, the Netherlands’ number one export.
+During a visit, you can wander through the colorful gardens, admire the floral displays, and learn about the history and cultivation of tulips, the Netherlands’ number one export.

-The most convenient way to reach Keukenhof Park from Amsterdam is by direct shuttle transport from various points in the city with different bus companies depending on your location in the city.
+The most convenient way to reach Keukenhof Park is by direct shuttle transport from various points in the city with different bus companies depending on your location in the city.
 You can book transfers here.

 Ticket costs for Keukenhof Park can vary depending on how you arrive, and it is highly recommended to book tickets in advance here.